-2. Close to 300 Billion Emails are Sent Every Day

 More than 293.6 billion emails were exchanged in 2019 and the number is expected to reach the 347.3 billion mark by 2022.
 However, not all of these emails are sent for marketing purposes.

 Individuals and businesses also send work related emails.
 Some people also use emails to communicate.
-Still, the volume of marketing email is pretty high.
+Still, the volume of marketing emails is pretty high.

-The new wording: